 Upon notification by campus security, the Director of Facilities will investigate all college emergencies.
 Confirming dialogue may include conversations with security, witnesses, victim(s) and/or local authorities.
-The VP of Finance & Administration or designee is responsible for confirming an emergency and determining if the Emergency Notification System (ENS) needs to be activated.
+The Director of Facilities or designee is responsible for confirming an emergency and determining if the Emergency Notification System (ENS) needs to be activated.
 The ENS system will be activated if there is an immediate or impending threat to the college community.
 The entire Trocaire community will be notified of any immediate threats regardless of building location.
 The individual activating the ENS in collaboration with the Director of Facilities will determine the content of the message.
+In absence of the Director of Facilities, the VP of Finance and Administration will make the determination.